Measures of complexity and entanglement in fermionic many-body systems: The canonical basis or natural orbital set

-where $N$ is the total particle number and $n(\xi,\zeta)$ is the number density matrix defined accordingly~\footnote{Many authors prefer the definition of the density matrix normalized to 1~\cite{Coleman:1963,Bengtsson:2017}, instead particle number $N$, as in this case the space of density matrices becomes convex.}
+where $N$ is the total particle number and $n(\xi,\zeta)$ is the number density matrix defined accordingly~\footnote{Some authors prefer the definition of the density matrix normalized to 1~\cite{Coleman:1963,Bengtsson:2017}, instead particle number $N$, as in this case the space of density matrices becomes convex.}

-Here $\psi^\dagger (\xi)$ and $ \psi (\xi)$ are the field operators for the creation and annihilation of a particle with coordinate $\xi=({\bm r},\sigma,\tau)$ (spatial, spin, and isospin coordinates) and $|\Phi\rangle$ is an arbitrary quantum many-body state.
+Here $\psi^\dagger (\xi)$ and $ \psi (\xi)$ are the field operators for the creation and annihilation of a particle with coordinate $\xi=({\bm r},\sigma,\tau)$ (spatial, spin, and isospin coordinates) and $|\Phi\rangle$ is an arbitrary quantum many-body state, either static or time-dependent.
+The wave function $\Phi$ can describe either a static or time-dependent many-body system, and therefore the canonical occupation numbers and the corresponding canonical wave function can be time-dependent as well.

 The many-body wave-function $\Phi$ can be a member of a Hilbert space, if the particle number is well defined, or of the Fock space, in which case it will contain components with different particle numbers.
-We will discuss here both cases in the case of nuclear fission.
+We will discuss here both cases in the context of nuclear fission.
+The one-body density $n(\xi,\zeta)$ can also be defined as~\cite{Lowdin:1956a,Lowdin:1956,Coleman:1963,Davidson:1972}